How to: Modify the Target Framework and Platform Toolset

 In the project file, locate the entry for the target Framework version.
 For example, if your project is designed to use the .NET Framework 4.5, locate <TargetFrameworkVersion>v4.5</TargetFrameworkVersion> in the <PropertyGroup Label="Globals"> element of the <Project> element.
 If the <TargetFrameworkVersion> element isn't present, your project doesn't use the .NET Framework and no change is required.

-Change the value to the Framework version you want.
+Change the value to the Framework version you want, such as v3.5 or v4.6.

 Save the changes and close the editor.